TerrorByteTW/Honeypot/README.md

 ***

-## What is Honeypot?
-Honeypot is a Minecraft Spigot server plugin which is designed to catch bad actors and punish them in the act.
-The goal is to catch them before damage is done, especially if staff doesn't realize it's happening or are unable to intervene.
-Its job is to minimize damage and make less of a mess for staff to clean up later on.

 ## Why was Honeypot created?
 Honeypot is a customizable anti-grief plugin which allows any placeable block to be used as a trap for players looking to grief.
 It can be used to catch Xray-ers, deter griefers from breaking unprotected builds, and more.
 Honeypot plugins were popularized back in the early days of Minecraft servers but never really took off due to their lack of customization, updates, or difficulty to configure, setup, and/or maintain.
 This plugin was designed to be simple, lightweight, and easy to use for staff and admins.